BSIP news

 Free bus travel extended for care leavers

-This new investment is an extension to the popular existing scheme, for 18 to 21-year-olds, which has been running since November 2023.
+This investment is an extension to the popular existing scheme, for 18 to 21-year-olds, which has been running since November 2023.
 Each young person in the West Country who takes up the current offer saves up to £950 a year.

 Free bus travel available all day for disabled residents